Funding for full fibre broadband connections

 - considered unlikely to benefit from any commercial investment by 2033

-You don’t need to worry which scheme is right for you.
-Register your interest with your chosen supplier and they will check which scheme is best suited to you and your neighbours.
+Register your interest with your chosen supplier and they will check if the scheme is suited to you and your neighbours.

 The step-by-step process to get a voucher towards your full fibre connection is: